Shivendra4712/pdf-rag-application/README.md

 - PyMuPDF
 - Sentence Transformers
 - Qdrant (Local Vector Database)
-- OpenRouter API (Free Model)
+- OpenRouter API
 - python-dotenv

 ## Embedding Model

-**BAAI/bge-small-en-v1.5**
+**all-MiniLM-L6-v2**

 ## Assumptions

-- PDFs contain selectable text (not scanned images).
+- PDFs contain selectable text.
 - Local Qdrant is used for vector storage.
 - Only free OpenRouter models are used.
 - Answers are generated only from the retrieved document context.
-- If the answer is not found in the supplied PDFs, the application returns that the information is unavailable.
+- If the requested information is not present in the supplied PDFs, the application returns that the information is unavailable.

 ## Installation